jeremejazz/gospelslides/content/presentations/lifes-greatest-discovery/index.md

 ### How?

-By Immersion in Water, because . . .
+By Immersion in Water, because...

   1. Jesus was immersed.
   (Matthew 3:13-17; Mark 1:9-11)